MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/upn-changes.md

 You can change a user's UPN in the [Microsoft 365 admin center](/office365/admin/add-users/change-a-user-name-and-email-address?view=o365-worldwide) by changing the user's username or by setting a different email alias as primary.
 You can also change a user's UPN in the [Azure AD admin center](/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal) by changing their username.
 And you can change a UPN by [using Microsoft PowerShell](/powershell/module/msonline/set-msoluserprincipalname?view=azureadps-1.0).

+> [!NOTE]
+> A user's UPN (used for signing in) and email address can be different.
+If you just need to add a new email address for a user, you can add an alias without changing the UPN.

 You can change the prefix, suffix, or both.
 For example, if a person's name changed, you might change their account name:

 user1@contoso.com to user2@contoso.com